#KylieJenner Laughs Off Joseline Hernandez Claims #KUWTK Star Copied Her Style

-Kylie Jenner is giving Joseline Hernandez the Mariah Carey treatment, telling friends and family that she has no idea who the former stripper is for her to claim that Kylie has been influenced by her style.
+Kylie Jenner is giving Joseline Hernandez the Mariah Carey treatment, telling friends and family that she has no idea who the former stripper is, for her to claim that Kylie has been influenced by her style.

 Hernandez, who appeared on The Real earlier this week, took part in a segment that solely focused its attention on celebrities who’ve worn the same outfits.